-Airport Access - JFK, LaGuardia, and Ronald Reagan Washington National Airport, or Reagan National, are Slot-controlled airports subject to the "High Density Rule" and successor rules issued by the FAA.
+Airport Access - JFK, LaGuardia, and Ronald Reagan Washington National Airport, or Reagan National, are slot-controlled airports subject to the "High Density Rule" and successor rules issued by the FAA, or Slots.
 These rules were implemented due to the high volume of traffic at these popular airports located in the northeast corridor airspace.
 The rules limit the air traffic in and out of these airports during specific times; however, even with the rules in place, delays remain among the highest in the nation due to continuing airspace congestion.
 We additionally have Slots at other Slot-controlled airports governed by unique local ordinances not subject to the High Density Rule, including Westchester County Airport in White Plains, NY and Long Beach (California) Municipal Airport.
+We started flying to Atlanta in the first half of 2017 and were not granted the agreed upon number of gates as originally promised, another common issue at certain airports.

 Airport Infrastructure - The northeast corridor of the U.S. contains some of the most congested airspaces in the world.
 The airports in this region are some of the busiest in the country, the majority of which are more than 60 years old.
 Due to high usage and aging infrastructure, issues arise at these airports that are not necessarily seen in other parts of the country.
 At JFK, the completion of high-speed taxiways, in addition to the runway renovations finished in 2015, enables landing aircraft the ability to exit the runway faster.
 We renovated our lobby layout as part of our self-service initiative with our new user friendly kiosks.
-At LaGuardia, construction of a new terminal B. from which we operate, will feature one security checkpoint providing travelers with access to all concourses, pedestrian bridges where Customers can walk above aircraft taxi lanes to move between the terminal and two new island concourses, a first for LaGuardia.
-The project is expected to be complete in the next three to five years.
+At LaGuardia, in late 2017 we moved from Central Terminal B to the historic Marine Air Terminal A. The Marine Air Terminal has a beautiful historic design which we plan to honor while adding our own modern touches to create an airport experience in line with the award-winning service our Customers receive onboard.
+We expect out makeover of the Terminal to continue into 2018 and to include updated and additional concessions post-security, more seating, and technology upgrades.
+The Terminal is scheduled to feature an expanded check-in area with self-bag-tagging kiosks and a dedicated TSA Pre-Check lane with JetBlue as the main tenant, occupying four gates.

 Foreign Operations - International air transportation is subject to extensive government regulation.
 The availability of international routes to U.S. airlines is regulated by treaties and related agreements between the U.S. and foreign governments.
-We currently operate international service to Antigua and Barbuda, Aruba, the Bahamas, Barbados, Bermuda, the Cayman Islands, Colombia, Costa Rica, Cuba, Curação, the Dominican Republic, Ecuador, Grenada, Haiti, Jamaica, Mexico, Peru, Saint Lucia, St. Maarten, Trinidad and Tobago and the Turks and Caicos Islands.
+We currently operate international service to Antiqua and Barbuda, Aruba, the Bahamas, Barbados, Bermuda, the Cayman Islands, Colombia, Costa Rica, Cuba, Curação, the Dominican Republic, Ecuador, Grenada, Haiti, Jamaica, Mexico, Peru, Saint Lucia, St. Maarten, Trinidad and Tobago and the Turks and Caicos Islands.
 To the extent we seek to provide air transportation to additional international markets in the future, we would be required to obtain necessary authority from the DOT and the applicable foreign government.